Consequences of High Risk Drinking

 - Binge drinkers are 14 times more likely to report alcohol-impaired driving than non-binge drinkers.

-- About 90% of the alcohol consumed by youth under the age of 21 in the United States is in the form of binge drinks.
+- About 90 percent of the alcohol consumed by youth under the age of 21 in the United States is in the form of binge drinks.

 - More than half of the alcohol consumed by adults in the United States is in the form of binge drink